Smudge202/smudge202.github.io/_posts/2015-08-10-abstracting.md

  * _"I was expecting interfaces... where are the interfaces!?"_
  * _"what on earth do I **gain** from making things more confusing!?"_

+Let's address these, and hopefully any other questions you may have, in turn.

 ### Composition Root

 Although I've [explained some aspects of Composition](http://blog.devbot.net/composition/) in the past, and frequently refer to _Composition Root_ in my [streams](http://www.twitch.tv/smudge202) and subsequent [youtube videos](https://www.youtube.com/channel/UCRnXEK87cVmyYTlXXW06R4Q), I've never really explained this concept very well in my blog.